sg893052/sonic-buildimage/release_documents/ConfigDB-Manual.md

 The design of ConfigDB supports incremental configuration - application could subscribe to changes in ConfigDB and response correspondingly.
 However, this feature is not implemented by all applications yet.
-By Sep 2017 now, the only application that supports incremental configuration is BGP (docker-fpm-quagga).
+By now, the only application that supports incremental configuration is BGP (docker-fpm-quagga).
 For other applications, a manual restart is required after configuration changes in ConfigDB.